Wood Trim Repair and Replacement

 Some contractors will tell you that you do not need to paint composite.
 While technically true, you need to understand that your composite trim will not look good for very long if it is not painted.
 The finished sides of the composite will wear well, but the cut edges, the ends, the nail holes, and caulk lines will all turn black as shown in the photos below.

-Visit our Trim Repair Gallery to see examples of our work.
+Visit our Exterior Carpentry Gallery to see examples of our work.

 Call Monk’s at 973-635-7900 for your fast, free estimate regarding trim repair and replacement.
 We also do painting, so one call covers your entire trim project.
 Monk’s Home Improvements is fully licensed and insured.